Mass Effect 3: Writing

-Mass Effect 3 offers expanded content for players who are interested in having their Shepard pursue same-sex relationships with non-player characters.
-Kaidan Alenko, who was previously only available as a heterosexual romance option for a female Shepard, is retroactively established as a bisexual character who can, at the player's discretion, become a male Shepard's love interest.
-It is also the first game of the series to offer an exclusively gay male and lesbian romance option with shuttlecraft pilot Steve Cortez and communications specialist Samantha Traynor respectively.
-Cortez was written by Dusty Everman, who approached the romance arc as a meaningful human relationship that just happens to be between two men, and that romantic feelings only surface by the end of the arc once the character's backstory is shared with Shepard in greater detail.
-Traynor's arc was written as a lighthearted fish out of water scenario by Patrick Weekes, who characterized her as a civilian technician trying to adjust to life in a military environment and was mindful about not leaning on stereotypical tropes about lesbianism.
+Mass Effect 3 offers expanded content, in comparison to prior entries in the series, for players who are interested in having their Shepard pursue same-sex relationships with non-player characters.
+Kaidan, who was previously only available as a heterosexual romance option for a female Shepard, is retroactively established as a bisexual character who can, at the player's discretion, become a male Shepard's love interest.
+It is also the first game of the series to offer an exclusively gay male and lesbian romance option, with shuttlecraft pilot Steve Cortez and communications specialist Samantha Traynor, respectively.
+Cortez was written by Dusty Everman, who approached the romance arc as a meaningful human relationship that just happens to be between two men.
+Traynor's story arc is framed as a lighthearted fish out of water situation by Trick Weekes, whose character work for Traynor is predominantly about a civilian technician trying to adjust to life in a military environment, as opposed to her sexual orientation and attraction to feminine qualities.

+The overall narrative of Mass Effect 3 went through multiple redrafts before being finalized, and a number of ending sequences involving the Reapers were considered but ultimately abandoned.
+In November 2011, a private beta of Mass Effect 3 was leaked onto Xbox Live, which allowed players to access unreleased plot details, and forced BioWare to alter some aspects of the story at the last minute.